 - Failing to cite (as with comments) the origins of code or techniques that you discover outside of the course’s own lessons and integrate into your own work, even while respecting this policy’s other constraints.

 - Giving or showing to a classmate a solution to an assessment when it is they, and not you, who is struggling to solve it.

 - Manipulating or attempting to manipulate scores artificially, as by exploiting bugs or formulas in the course’s software.

 - Paying or offering to pay an individual for work that you may submit as (part of) your own.

-- Providing or making available solutions to assessments to individuals who might take this course in the future.
+- Providing or making available solutions to assessments to anyone, whether a past, present, or prospective future student.

 - Searching for or soliciting outright solutions to assessments online or elsewhere.